1. Introduction

 A main function of all the advisory bodies is to provide advice to the CEO of ARPANSA.
 Any decisions resulting from such advice – or taken against such advice – are the CEO’s.
 The CEO will consider advice given, but is not bound by the advice.

-Whilst ARPANSA considers it is unlikely that legal liability could attach to any individual member as a result of a decision taken by the CEO, nevertheless where a member is a defendant in civil or criminal proceedings and the proceedings arose out of an incident that relates to the member performing their functions as a member of an advisory body and the member acted reasonably and responsibly, the Legal Services Directions 2017 provide for the Commonwealth to take over the conduct of the proceedings and indemnify the member against any costs or damages.
+Whilst ARPANSA considers it unlikely that legal liability could attach to any individual member as a result of a decision taken by the CEO, nevertheless where a member is a defendant in civil or criminal proceedings and the proceedings arise out of an incident that relates to the member performing their functions as a member of an advisory body and the member acted reasonably and responsibly in performing those functions, the Legal Services Directions 2017 provide for the Commonwealth to take over the conduct of the proceedings and indemnify the member against any costs or damages.

 3. Workflow